Program

-The program starts at 8:30 am Eastern Daylight Time (US) or:
+The program started at 8:30 am Eastern Daylight Time (US) or:

 5:30 am Pacific Time (US)